 Sudden outbreak of the COVID-19 pandemic had led to the increasing adoption of remote patient monitoring services for minimizing hospital visits and reducing the risk of coronavirus infection.

-On the basis of the device type, the market has been classified into heart rate monitors, glucose monitors, blood pressure monitors, pulse oximeters, and respiratory monitors.
-Amongst these, heart rate monitors hold the largest market share.
+On the basis of the device type, the market has been classified into heart rate monitor, glucose monitor, blood pressure monitor, pulse oximeter, respiratory monitor, and others.
+Amongst these, heart rate monitor hold the largest market share.

 On the basis of the application, the market has been the market has been categorized into cancer treatment, cardiovascular disease treatment and monitoring, diabetes treatment, sleep disorder treatment, weight management and fitness monitoring, and others.
 Amongst these, cardiovascular disease treatment and monitoring represent the largest application segment.